Anti-Corruption Commission (Bangladesh): History

-The Anti Corruption Commission was formed through an act promulgated on 23 February 2004 that came into force on 9 May 2004.
-Although initially, it could not make the desired impact, but immediately following its reconstitution in February 2007, the ACC began working with renewed vigor and impetus duly acceding to the United Nations' convention against corruption that was adopted by the General Assembly away back on 31 October 2003.
-Its framework and function is governed by Anti-Corruption Commission Act, 2004.
+The Anti-Corruption Commission was formed through an act promulgated on 23 February 2004 that came into force on 9 May 2004.
+Although initially, it could not make the desired impact, immediately following its reconstitution in February 2007, the ACC began working with renewed vigor and impetus duly acceding to the United Nations Convention against corruption that was adopted by the General Assembly away back on 31 October 2003.
+Its framework and function are governed by Anti-Corruption Commission Act, 2004.

 In 2009, Ghulam Rahman was appointed chairman of the commission, replacing Hasan Mashhud Chowdhury.

-Anti Corruption Commission was formed through an act in 2004, but is considered to be largely ineffective in investigating and preventing corruption because of governmental control over it.
+Anti Corruption Commission was formed through an act in 2004, but is considered to be largely ineffective in investigating and preventing corruption because of governmental involvement and influence over it.
 The Anti-Corruption Commission of Bangladesh is crippled by the 2013 amendment of the Anti Corruption Commission Act introduced by the ruling Awami League government, which makes it necessary for the commission to obtain permission from the government to investigate or file any charge against government bureaucrats or politicians.
 The commission is often criticised for being ineffective and a wastage of resources due to the influence of the government over it.

 In June 2013, the government appointed M Badiuzzaman chairman of Anti-Corruption Commission replacing Ghulam Rahman and Nasiruddin Ahmed was appointed commissioner.

 In 2015, the ACC investigated the case of Padma Bridge Scandal.
-Even though the World Bank continuously pushed the government to take actions against the perpetrators, after 53 days' of investigation, ACC found nobody to be guilty.
+Even though the World Bank continuously pushed the government to take action against the perpetrators, after 53 days of investigation, ACC found nobody to be guilty.
 On the basis of ACC's report, Dhaka district judge court acquitted all the seven government officials who were believed to be involved in the corruption plot.
 Before that, ACC even exonerated Syed Abul Hossain and ex-state minister for foreign affairs Abul Hasan Chowdhury from the allegation of involvement in the corruption conspiracy.

-In May 2016, Iqbal Mahmood was made chairman of Anti-Corruption Commission replacing M Bodiuzzaman and AFM Aminul Islam was appointed commissioner replacing M Shahabuddin.
+In May 2016, Iqbal Mahmood was made chairman of the Anti-Corruption Commission replacing M Bodiuzzaman, and A F M Aminul Islam was appointed commissioner replacing Mohammed Shahabuddin Chuppu.

 Deputy Inspector General Mizanur Rahman tried to pay 4 million taka to an investigator of Anti-Corruption Commission, Director Khandaker Enamul Basir, to stop a corruption investigation against him.
-Rahman was convicted of trying to bribe Basir sentenced to three years imprsonment and Basir was sentenced to eight years imprisonment in the corruption case.
+Rahman was convicted of trying to bribe Basir and was sentenced to three years imprisonment; and Basir was sentenced to eight years imprisonment in the corruption case.

+After the Students–People's uprising in 2024 and the Yunus interim government assumed power on 8 August, ACC has filed cases against former ministers and Awami League affiliates for money laundering and corruption, and launched various operations against irregularities in parts of the country.